 It might be hard to envision Emily Post playing the banjo, but according to Claridge’s biography, she was quite the musician.
 In fact, as a young lady in the 1890s, Post was referred to as “perhaps the best banjoist in fashionable society.”
 Check out the secret talents of these other famous people.

 Her book was worth stealing

 When it comes to crime, you’d think that snatching a good whodunit or page-turning thriller would make a lot more sense than stealing a copy of a book about manners, but not according to Jennifer Warner’s book Minding Her Manners: The Life and Times of Emily Post.
 The author shares that Emily Post’s Etiquette is reported to be the second-most-stolen book from public libraries, with only the Bible being ripped off more often (another irony).
 Although she lived her entire life as a member of the privileged caste, the CS Monitor notes that “Post was a social egalitarian who believed that class is defined solely by one’s behavior.”
 Follow these 10 etiquette tips if you’re a guest at someone’s home.

 She was an activist

 Emily Post may have come of age in a world where women were told to act and live a certain way—and to some extent, her book on manners was influenced by her upbringing—but beyond bringing a sense of order to people’s lives, she had her own rules to live by, and they weren’t to sit by quietly and watch.
 In Claridge’s biography, we discover that after World War II, Post worked anonymously to bring Jewish orphans to the United States.
-Read on to learn more about 21 pioneering women who changed the world.

 She was full of contradictions